Katson-com/docs/docs/centralq-chat/private-data/add-files.md

     !!! warning "Important"
         Altering the Chat ID affects file accessibility.
 Ensure you maintain the correct Chat ID to keep consistent access to your files.

-Here's the refined content for the "File Deletion and Replacement" section, structured for ease of understanding and clarity:

 ## File Deletion and Replacement

 CentralQ Chat provides straightforward options for deleting and replacing files within the system.